SilkRose/Pony/stories/blue-and-blushing/blue-and-blushing.md

 We sing the last verse together.
 We point at each other, then hug.

-"Oh, (Rarity | Rainbow), here to give my love, never ending.
+"Oh, (Rarity | Rainbow), here to give you my love, unending.
-Always be here for you, best friends, always trending."
+Always be here for you, best friends, never pretending."

-We hold each other's hoof to our chest, while blushing.
+We hold each other's hoof to our chest while blushing.

 "Need to hold your hoof, every way.
 Need to make you blush, every day."